 Recovery from hand surgery depends on the type of surgery you have.
 During your initial consultation, your doctor will provide you with more surgery-specific aftercare and recovery guidelines.

 Remember that, much of the time, hand surgery will result in your hand being immobilized, often via splint or cast, for a few days or even a few weeks.
 Also, remember that your reconstructive surgeon may recommend therapy to ensure you regain functionality and strength in your hand, as quickly as possible.
-Oftentimes, the surgery is the easy part but it is important to remember that most of your recovery will be related to your therapy and exercises.
-Our surgeons have specialty training in hand and upper extremity and are well versed in the most effective rehabilitation protocols to maximize recovery.
+It is important to remember that most of your recovery will be related to your therapy and exercises.
+Our surgeons have specialized training in surgical care for the hand and the upper extremity.
+They are well versed in the most effective rehabilitation protocols to maximize recovery.

 Get Hand Surgery from a Trusted Provider

-Ready to find out more about your options for hand surgery?
-We welcome you to contact SuperGroup, PLLC to schedule a consultation.
+Ready to find out more about your options for hand surgery in Texas?
+We welcome you to schedule a consultation with SuperGroup, PLLC.
 Contact us at your next opportunity.